masonrware/cosi-132a-repo/WareMason_PA4/README.md

 This method takes both a title and content str of an article as arguments and normalizes all of the tokens in each string.
 Notice that the arguments are given default values of empty strings as there are instances where the same code is used to normalize, for instance, the user query and therefore, any insufficient positional argument errors are avoided.
 This method first uses the nltk `word_tokenizer` class to tokenize the two strings.
 Next, each token in both sets are normalized and added to a set representing the desired output: a set of all normalized words in both the title and content.

-This class also houses two static methods: `def idf())`
+This class also houses two static methods: `def idf() and def tf()`.
+These methods are used to find the inverse document frequency and the term frequency, respectively.
+They are smoothed values, found using a logarithm base 2.

 ###   Inverted Index

-The program builds and maintains an inverted index using the class `inverted_index.py`.
+The program builds an inverted index and uses it to implement to db collections, vs_index and doc_len_index, using the class housed in `inverted_index.py`.

 *   `inverted_index.py`